Lagrangian neural networks for nonholonomic mechanics: Examples

-Consider a target and a drone moving in the plane.
-We take the target as a particle of mass $m_t$ moving freely along the $y$ axis and we take the drone as another particle of mass $m_d$ moving in the plane chasing the target, i.e. with velocity pointing directly to it (see \cite{Swaczyna2011SeveralEO} for details).
-The position of the target is determined with a single coordinate $w$, whereas position of the drone may be described with two cartesian coordinates $(x,y)$.
-Hence, the state of the system is completeley described by the tuple $(q, \dot q)=(w,x,y,\dot w, \dot x, \dot y)$.
+Consider a dog and a man moving in the plane.
+We take the man as a particle of mass $m_t$ moving freely along the $y$ axis and we take the dog as another particle of mass $m_d$ moving in the plane pursuing the man, i.e. with velocity pointing directly to it (see \cite{Swaczyna2011SeveralEO} for details).
+The position of the target man is determined with a single coordinate $w$, whereas position of the dog may be described with two cartesian coordinates $(x,y)$.
+Hence, the system's state is completely described by the tuple $(q, \dot q)=(w,x,y,\dot w, \dot x, \dot y)$.

 The Lagrangian of this system is given by and the single constraint can be written as

 Accordingly, $\nabla_q\Phi=(\dot{x},\dot{y},-\dot{x})$, so we notice that the restriction is in fact linear, i.e. $\Phi(q,\dot{q})=\omega(q)\cdot \dot q$ with $\omega=\nabla_{\dot{q}}\Phi=(0,w-y,x)$.
 In this case, the matrix $M$ is the scalar $M=\displaystyle\frac{x^2+(w-y)^2}{m_d}$ and we have a unique Lagrange multiplier given by